mikejoh/mikejoh/README.md

 And now here i am! :tada:

-Cloud Native tools/technologies and OSS, centered around Kubernetes, is something i love working with and will continue doing in one way or the other.
-At the moment most of the time as a consumer and occasionally as a contributor.
+Cloud Native tools/technologies and OSS, centered around Kubernetes, is also something i love working with and will continue to do in one way or the other.
+At the moment more as a user/consumer and occasionally as a contributor.

  - :heavy_exclamation_mark: About me:
    - I'm from :sweden: and :poland:.